bonobos/styleguide/react.md

 ## Creating Components

 * The component `className` should always include the `component` class name and the name of the component with `-component` at the end, ie. `hello-component`.
 Each component should also be given the `component` classname as well.
 If you are combining strings and variables into classnames, import and use the classnames library which concatenates it for you.
-* Extend `React.PureComponent` instead of `React.Component` so we can do shallow equality checks against prop changes.
-This increases performance by checking new props against old props when deciding whether or not it should re-render.
-This must used in conjunction with `immutable` props since you can't shallow equality check primitive javascript arrays and objects.
-Extending `React.Component` is fine if you know you want to override the `shouldComponentUpdate` function.
 * Proptypes should be as explicit as possible.
 If the component is expecting a map, explicitly define the keys and their proptypes in that map.
 * Put `render` as the last method.